 - Bike – Whether you choose a stationary exercise bike or an outside bicycle, be sure the bike is heavy duty construction with a comfortable, wide seat.

-- Exercise Machines – Whether you work out in a gym or your home, check out the treadmill for walking and the elliptical for stepping.
+- Exercise Machines – Whether you work out in a gym or your home, with or without a trainer, check out the treadmill for walking and the elliptical for stepping.
 Both are great for aerobic exercising.

 Facts about Plus Size Exercise Equipment

 - Fitness equipment is designed for use up to a specific body weight.
 This ensures that the machine’s construction remains solid and functional.
 Exercise equipment such as treadmills or upright exercise bikes designed for gym use might have a weight limit of 350 pounds.
 Other gym equipment, such as recumbent bikes, are typically designed for higher weight limits such as up to 500 pounds.
 Equipment designed for home use typically has a lower weight limit than equipment in a gym such as a maximum weight of 250 pounds.